isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marriage-solemnizations-and-receptions.md

   - title: Can we have live instrumental music (without wind instruments) for solemnizations at the ROM(M) Building?
     content: |
-      No. ROM(M) does not allow any live performances, including live instrumental music at the ROM(M) Building.
+      No. ROM(M) does not allow any live performances, including live instrumental music in the ROM(M) Building.

 accordion-d:
   - title: Can we hold our solemnization at Places of Worship?
 What are the safe management measures that we must follow?
     content: |
-      Up to (a) 100 persons (without PET), or (b) 250 persons (with PET) may attend the solemnization,subject to the safe capacity of the venue.
-For solemnizations involving between 101-250 attendees, PET is required for the wedding couple only.
+      Up to (a) 50 persons (without PET), or (b) 250 persons (with PET) may attend the solemnization,subject to the safe capacity of the venue.
+For solemnizations involving between 51-250 attendees, PET is required for the wedding couple only.
 The caps exclude the Licensed Solemnizer, religious and supporting workers, and vendors engaged to provide authorised services for the solemnization (kept to a minimum).

       For the safety of all who are attending your solemnization, please ensure that you and your guests comply with the following measures:

-      1. For solemnizations with more than 20 attendees, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to eight people for the remaining guests.
+      1. For solemnizations with more than 20 attendees, attendees must be split into a designated core “wedding party” comprising up to 20 persons (including the bride and groom, and the 2 witnesses), and groups of up to five people for the remaining guests.
 At least 1 metre safe distancing must be observed between groups, as well as between the “wedding party” and other groups, at all times, including for photo-taking.

-      2. If the total number of attendees is between 50 to 100 persons, attendees must be split into multiple zones of up to 50 persons in a zone.
+      2. If the total number of attendees is between 51 to 250 persons, attendees must be split into multiple zones of up to 50 persons in a zone.
 All attendees, including the “wedding party”, must be assigned to one zone only, and there must be no entering of unassigned zones.
 An exception is made for the wedding couple, who may enter an unassigned zone briefly e.g. to take photos.

       3. All guests must wear masks for the duration of the solemnization.
 The bride and groom may choose to wear face shields instead of masks for the duration of the solemnization, and may remove their face shields for key moments such as to exchange vows, rings, to kiss and, during march-ins/outs, as long as they maintain a safe distance of at least 2 metres from others.